-Jared Spool created the UIE Brain Sparks podcast.
+Jared Spool, founder of UIE, created the UIE Brain Sparks podcast.
 Brain Sparks features interviews with leading UX experts on many topics like content strategy, personas, and prototyping.

 Unlike the Big Web Show, which covers related topics like visual design and front-end development, UIE Brain Sparks focuses almost exclusively on UX topics.

 Start with the episode, It’s Safe to Say I Don’t Know.

 On UX Podcast, co-hosts Per Axbom and James Royal-Lawson explore many UX topics.
 Sometimes they interview guests.
 Sometimes they have “link shows” where they discuss a recent UX blog post or article.

 One of my favorite episodes is Sorting Out this Mess, an interview with information architects Abby Covert and Andrew Hinton.
 It’s an impromptu, unplanned interview, but I was glued to the episode the entire time.
-I walked away from the interview with a fresh perspectives on information architecture and UX design.
+I walked away from the interview with a fresh perspective on information architecture and UX design.

 Kate Rutter and Laura Klein host this podcast about UX design.
-They begin each episode with the phrase, “The podcast where two old ladies yell at each other about how make products suck slightly less.”
+They begin each episode with the description, “The podcast where two old ladies yell at each other about how make products suck slightly less.”
 If you’re okay with sarcasm and cursing, you’ll probably like this podcast.